Foster a pet with WAPP.

 Our foster carers play a vital role in WAPP’s work – we cannot do what we do without our Carers.
 The purpose of foster care is to give a temporary home to animals who otherwise wouldn't have one or are at risk of euthanasia.
 Some pets may be surrendered from private home situations, others may come direct from a vet clinic or pound.
 Foster carers provide a home, food and training for our rescues.
 They are instrumental in identifying our foster pet's temperament, abilities and personality as they care for them.

 We've found that animals in foster care are much more relaxed, happy and we are better able to assess their personalities and needs.
-This means that when it comes to adoption, we can match them with the most suitable home possible because we know what they're like at their most relaxed thanks to the information provided by our wonderful carers!
+This means that when it comes to adoption, we can match them with the most suitable home because we know what they're like at their most relaxed thanks to the information provided by our wonderful carers!
 For more information on how we evaluate our adopters, head to our Adoption Process page.

 You need a secure property for dogs - no gaps in the fencing.
 And the feline species need to be kept strictly inside for their own safety and protection.
 A secure cat run is always a big hit with our pampered fosters!
 Ideally you'll also be able to commit to vet trips for routine sterilisation, microchipping and vaccinations or emergencies.